agrum/Hatch/README.md

 Once sent, it is up to the defending player to organize their defence appropriately.

+You cannot attack a player who hasn't had a turn yet.

 ## Defence

 Each attacking dragon entering your territory will loot your land if it is not blocked.
 Only a dragon with a higher value than the attacker can be used to block that specific attacker.
 Only one dragon can be used as a blocker per attacker; you cannot team up.
 As a defender, you can either involve your own dragons or mercenary dragons to block each attacking dragon.
 Mercenary dragons are dragons played directly from your hand, face up but sideways, to indicate their contracted origin.
 They do not count towards your dynasty victory points pool, but they can defend like any of your own dragons.
 Once your turn begins, those contracted mercenaries go to the discard pile.